About Musical Futures

 Classrooms are often the starting point for young peoples’ musical journeys, especially those who aren’t able to access this at home.
 This means that it is vital that high quality music learning experiences are available to every child throughout their school career not only to support their cultural education but to ensure the growth of the next generation of musicians.

-Our experience comes from over 15 years of designing, applying and adapting Musical Futures teaching and learning strategies in UK classrooms after a period of intensive action research supported by funding from the Paul Hamlyn Foundation
+Our experience in working with teachers and music educators comes from over 15 years of designing, applying and adapting Musical Futures teaching and learning strategies in UK classrooms after a period of intensive action research supported by funding from the Paul Hamlyn Foundation

-Recently recognised as one of the most most successful and sustainable music education initiatives in schools in the UK and Australia and as one of the top 100 most innovative global music education initiatives by HundrED Musical Futures training, resources and networks now reach more teachers working with students in over 100 countries from Finland to France, Brazil to Bangladesh!
+In 2017, Musical Futures was selected as one of the top 100 most innovative global music education initiatives by HundrED – with Musical Futures training, resources and networks now reaching more teachers working with students in 123 countries from Finland to France, Brazil to Bangladesh!